Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy. Some women have a miscarriage before they know they’re pregnant.

 - Thyroid problems, including hypothyroidism and hyperthyroidism.
 They thyroid is a butterfly-shaped gland in your neck.
 Hypothyroidism is when the thyroid gland doesn’t make enough thyroid hormones.
 Hyperthyroidism is when the thyroid gland makes too many thyroid hormones.

-You may have heard that getting too much caffeine during pregnancy can cause miscarriage.
+You may have heard that getting too much caffeine during pregnancy can increase your risk for miscarriage.
 Caffeine is a drug found in foods, drinks, chocolate and some medicine.
 It’s a stimulant, which means it can help keep you awake.
 Some studies say caffeine may cause miscarriage, and some say it doesn’t.
 Until we know more about how caffeine can affect pregnancy, it’s best to limit the amount you get to 200 milligrams each day.
 This is what’s in about one 12-ounce cup of coffee.

 What are the signs and symptoms of miscarriage?